python-boilerplate/uv-template/docs/features/makefile.md

 ## Useful

-- All main template commands are described in [usage/commands.md](../usage/commands.md).
+- All main template commands are described in [Commands](../usage/commands.md) section.
 - Makefile is OS-independent (works on Linux/macOS, on Windows via WSL or Git Bash).
 - You can combine commands, for example:
     ```bash